-We are not the first to examine nonresponse using a validation study, nor to find deviations from MAR, but prior studies are generally old, use small samples, and/or examine restricted populations (e.g., married white males).
-Most similar to our initial analysis is a paper by Greenlees et al. (1982), who examined the 1973 ASEC and compared wage and salary earnings the previous year with 1972 linked income tax records of full-time, full-year male heads of households in the private nonagricultural sector whose spouse did not work.
+We are not the first to examine nonresponse using a validation study or to find deviations from MAR, but prior studies are generally old, use small samples, and/or examine restricted populations (e.g., married white males).
+Most similar to our initial analysis is a paper by Greenlees, Reece, and Zieschang (1982), who examined the 1973 ASEC and compared wageand-salary earnings the previous year with 1972 linked income tax records of full-time, full-year male heads of households in the private nonagricultural sector whose spouse did not work.
 They found evidence that selection into response declined weakly with respect to earnings.
 No distributional analysis was provided.
 David et al. (1986) conducted a related validation study using the 1981 ASEC linked to 1980 IRS reports, also finding evidence of negative selection into response.
-More recently, Kline and Santos (2013) examined whether returns to schooling and other earnings equation parameters are sensitive to departures from the MAR assumption, using the exact match of the 1973 ASEC linked to IRS earnings data.
+More recently, Kline and Santos (2013) examined whether returns to schooling and other earningsequation parameters are sensitive to departures from the MAR assumption, using the exact match of the 1973 ASEC linked to IRS earnings data.
 They provided evidence that missing data probabilities among men are U-shaped, with very low and high wage men least likely to report.
-Hokayem et al. (2015) used the linked ASEC-DER data to examine how treatment of nonrespondents affects family poverty rate estimates.
-Although informative and suggestive, it is not known whether results from the earlier studies examining response bias can be generalized outside their time period and narrow demographic samples.
+Hokayem, Bollinger, and Ziliak (2015) used the linked ASEC-DER data to examine how treatment of nonrespondents affects family poverty rate estimates and noted the U-shaped nonresponse pattern.
+Although informative and suggestive, it is not known whether results from studies that examined response bias using older data can be generalized outside their time period and narrow demographic samples.
 In short, there is little validation evidence using recent data to examine the extent and consequences of CPS nonresponse bias across the earnings distribution.
 Given the increasing rates of nonresponse over time, it is important to know whether nonresponse is ignorable and, if not, the size and patterns of bias.

 In general, we find that nonresponse is not ignorable-earnings are not missing at random, even conditional on a rich set of covariates-and as we allude to in the title, the highest rates of nonresponse are in the tails of the earnings distribution.
 While on average, male (female) nonrespondents have slightly higher (lower) earnings than respondents, nonresponse is not simply an up or down shift in the distribution.
 Individuals with earnings that differ substantially from the average (either the gross or conditional mean) are the most likely not to report earnings.
-This U-shaped pattern is in evidence across gender, race, ethnicity, employment status (hourly and full-time full-year), month-in-sample, proxy earnings status, and panel status (year 1 or year 2).
+This U-shaped pattern is in evidence across gender, race, ethnicity, employment status (hourly and full time, full year), month-in-sample, proxy earnings status, and panel status (year 1 or year 2).

 Our finding of NMAR suggests that reliance on respondent samples (even if reweighted) also may provide biased estimates of population earnings.
-While we find the impact of nonresponse bias on averages is small, the bias on conditional quantile estimates of gender, race, and education earnings gaps associated with very high or low earnings is upwards of 20 percent and statistically significant.
+While we find the impact of nonresponse bias on averages is small, the bias on conditional quantile estimates of gender, race, and education earnings gaps associated with very high or low earnings is upward of 20 percent and statistically significant.
 Moreover, between one-third and one-half the difference in inequality measures between the CPS and administrative data is accounted for by nonresponse in the CPS.
-We conclude by demonstrating that public users of the ASEC can approximate the unbiased distribution of earnings using a copula-based selection model recently proposed by Arellano and Bonhomme (2017).
+We conclude by demonstrating that public users of the ASEC can approximate the population distribution of earnings using a copula-based selection model recently proposed by Arellano and Bonhomme (2017).

-2. Earnings Nonresponse and Response Bias
+II.
+Earnings Nonresponse and Response Bias